AUSTIN, Texas (AP) — Texas lawmakers have approved the hunting of feral hogs and coyotes from hot air balloons.

 Ummm WHAT???
 Did I just read that right?
 Texans can now mow down wild game from the comfort of their own hot air balloons.
 Maybe it’s my own propensity for being inside or the fact that I’m a “Yankee” but that seems insane.

-While bizarre, this is however a major win for the hunting industry.
+While bizarre, this is actually a major win for the hunting industry.
 More specifically, all of those TV shows that my dad watches on the Outdoors Channel.
 Hunting is some of the most boring television.
-Much like your favorite videos to watch alone in your room, you just want to hurry up and get to the money shot.
+Much like the videos you would sneak off to watch on your iPod Touch in 7th grade, you just want to hurry up and get to the money shot.
 The whole show is leading up to the moment of jubilation when you make the kill.
 There is only so much you can do with it.
 The result is always the same.
 But hunting out of a hot air balloon?
 That is must watch television.
 I can’t wait.